spheras/horus/README.md

 or just put [there an issue](https://github.com/spheras/horus/issues)

-You can allways clone and try to pull a new feature/fix, but would be a best aproximation if you first talk with us about it to find the best way to solve the problem.
+You can allways clone and try to send a pull request for a new feature/bugfix, but would be a best aproximation if you first talk with us about it, and find the best way to solve the problem.